Amado, Arivaca, Ruby

 Amado Territory Inn – Near Tubac

 The Junior Ranger program exists throughout the National Park Service.
 Last weekend we took Anna and Isabella to Tumacácori National Park.
 Isabella (7) enjoyed finding the different pictures along the way.
 She received a badge and a certificate at the end.
 There are other Junior Ranger programs at other National Parks, including Saguaro National Park.
-Visit the National Park Website for more information. … Read On
+Visit the National Park Website for more information.
+This article has been KID APPROVED.
+For more interesting ideas of Things to do with kids, some of the not very expensive, please see our page, “Things to do in Tucson with KIDS”

 Elvira’s is a restaurant name with which I am familiar.
 Since 1927, Elvira’s was located just across the border in Nogales, Sonora.
 And was justly famous for excellent Mexican cuisine and fine dining.